State Preparation in the Heisenberg Model through Adiabatic Spiraling: Adiabatic Spirals: Spiraling Toward Ground States

 can be approximated by the Floquet operator,

 where $\hat{U}_B$ is a local change of basis given by $\hat{U}_B = \prod_j e^{i \frac{\theta}{2} \hat{Y}_j} $.
 The additional single-qubit term can be tuned to create an energy penalty that breaks the degeneracy of the initial Hamiltonian which enables the application of the adiabatic approximation.
-As an explicit demonstration, we consider the anti-ferromagnetic Heisenberg model on a 1D chain, with a Hamiltonian of the form
+With these additional single-qubit terms present, the same arguments at large $\Omega$ can be used to justify the applicability of the adiabatic spiral.